migramirez2/Harmony-ONE/progress/alaina-furstenberg.md

+2024-09-09 Mon: Testing of Polymarket, placed bets on 2 political aspects of tomorrows debate.
+Insights: The interface is engaging, drawing you in with a wide variety of bets.
+It sparks conversation by letting you wager on even the most minute details of tomorrow's debate.
+Promoted the recording of the ONE Show, set up a meeting with Frank, and promoted [Travala](https://x.com/harmonyprotocol/status/1833353050888749540) on X.

+---

+2024-09-08 Sun (1.0 hr): Attendance of the ONE Show.

-2024-09-07 Sat: Tweet recapping the community section
+2024-09-07 Sat (1.0 hr): [Tweet](https://x.com/harmonyprotocol/status/1832467869113655298) recapping the community section plus continuation of removing outdated material.

 2024-09-06 Fri: Update of the community section.
-Tweet promoting Kings and Quests and Travala.
-Updating the .country docs on how to connect a link to a .country domain.
+[Tweet](https://x.com/harmonyprotocol/status/1832174538060394546) promoting Kings and Quests.
+Updating the [.country docs](https://www.notion.so/harmonyone/1-country-User-Guide-df874ed4497e4a758aefdeed4504c490?pvs=4#867f1c8fe5e14cbd8a22f020addafee7) on how to connect a link to a .country domain.
 Removing outdated material from our docs.

 2024-09-05 Thu: Continuation of design of 1Market graphics.
 Assisting community members with purchasing ONE.
 Promotion of Three Sigma marketing.
 Design research for an animation for 1Market, began animating.